visgl/luma.gl/docs/api-reference/webgl/renderbuffer.md

 * The only way to work with a renderbuffer, besides creating it, is to attach it to a [`Framebuffer`](/docs/api-reference/webgl/framebuffer.md).
 * A `Renderbuffer` cannot be accessed by a shader in any way.
-* Multisampling is only available in WebGL2
+* Multisampling is only available in WebGL 2